Banks Have Been Caught Red-Handed Committing ESG Fraud – or Have They?

 Yet ESG ratings are a tricky prospect at the best of times.
 The weightings and requirements can lead to some unlikely-sounding outcomes.
 As Elon Musk recently pointed out, Tesla (leading the world in terms of zero-emissions vehicles and high-capacity batteries capable of being powered by renewable energy) has a much lower ESG rating than some tobacco companies (whose products have been linked to millions of cancer deaths globally).

-Love or loathe the man, he has a point.
-If ESG is supposed to make the world a better place, electric vehicle companies are surely a more ethical investment proposition than tobacco manufacturers?
+Love or loathe the man; he has a point.
+If ESG is supposed to make the world a better place, electric vehicle companies are surely a more ethical investment proposition than tobacco manufacturers.

 The reasons for this anomaly are complex: a company with a good score for the diversity and gender equality of its board might be able to offset some of the negative aspects of its environmental impact, for example, giving a higher overall ESG rating.
 And maybe the tobacco plants are farmed in a sustainable manner.